Genealogy and History

 There is an important distinction between these two appellations of "Head of the Imperial House" and "Heir Presumptive."
 This distinction is elaborated on and explained in the next section entitled "Qajar (Kadjar) Succession."
 To go to it, please click here.

-* The International Qajar Studies Association (IQSA), in its 2002 issue of the Journal of the Association, published a lengthy article on the Origins and Genealogy of the Qajars.
-For another good article on the origins and genealogy of the Qajars (Kadjars), see Ann K.S.
+(1) For a good article on the origins and genealogy of the Qajars (Kadjars), see Ann K.S.
 Lambton's study, Qajar Persia, University of Texas Press, 1988; see also Abbas Amanat's essay on Qajar Iran in Layla S. Diba, ed., Royal Persian Paintings: The Qajar Epoch 1785-1925 , I.B.
 Tauris Publishers, London, 1998; as well as Prince Soltan Ali Mirza Kadjar's book on the subject: Les Rois Oubliés (The Forgotten Kings), Edition No1/Kian, Paris, 1992, and Prince Abounasr Azod's book (in Persian) A Review of History: The Qajars and Their Time, Iranbooks, Inc., Bethesda, MD., 1996.

 Back to Table of Contents